Tunnel Engineering- Definition, Study Modules Guide

 • Only a team of highly competent and experienced designers and engineers will be able to complete this procedure.

-• Higher and continuous supervision is required from the beginning to the finish of the tunnelling project, with no compromises.
+• You need to maintain higher and continuous supervision from the beginning to the finish of the tunnelling project, with no compromises.

 • Tunneling activities necessitate the use of very sophisticated and specialised equipment.